 Incentive Developer Fee: An Incentive Developer Fee is not allowed for developments awarded a Minnesota Housing Deferred Loan.
-Minnesota Housing will require any reference in the Limited Partnership Agreement (LPA) of an Incentive Developer Fee to be removed from the LPA.
+Minnesota Housing will require any reference of an Incentive Developer Fee in the Limited Partnership Agreement (LPA) or Operating Agreement to be removed from the LPA or Operating Agreement.